ObolNetwork/obol-docs/docs/adv/troubleshooting/errors.md

 ## ENRs & Keys

-### What is an ENR?

-An ENR is shorthand for an [Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778).
-It is a way to represent a node on a public network, with a reliable mechanism to update its information.

-At Obol we use ENRs to identify Charon nodes to one another such that they can form clusters with the right Charon nodes and not impostors.
-ENRs have private keys they use to sign updates to the [data contained in their ENR](https://enr-viewer.com/).
-This private key is by default found at `.charon/charon-enr-private-key`, and should be kept secure, and not checked into version control.

-An ENR looks something like this:
-`enr:-JG4QAgAOXjGFcTIkXBO30aUMzg2YSo1CYV0OH8Sf2s7zA2kFjVC9ZQ_jZZItdE8gA-tUXW-rWGDqEcoQkeJ98Pw7GaGAYFI7eoegmlkgnY0gmlwhCKNyGGJc2VjcDI1NmsxoQI6SQlzw3WGZ_VxFHLhawQFhCK8Aw7Z0zq8IABksuJEJIN0Y3CCPoODdWRwgj6E`

 ### How do I get my ENR if I want to generate it again?

 `cd` to the directory where your private keys are located (ex: `cd /path/to/charon/enr/private/key`)